 Since visitors can keep them, they don’t require a deposit nor anti-theft protection to be lent out.

-They work as a key that allows controlled access to the multilingual content directly from the visitor’s smartphone.
+They work as a non-transferable key that allows an easy and quick access to the multilingual content directly from the visitor’s smartphone.

 They are also attractive and a nice collectible souvenir.